phreaknation/generator.sprite/README.md

 ...
 ```
 ### RESTful API Post
-Express-like backend used.
-Can be places in any system

 ```
 // We pass in the params and query from the request object var opts = spritegen.getOptions(req.params, req.query);